 As we all know, the Google Gods tend to favor light, fast pages when serving up search results.
-In this post, I'm going to break down my top 5 tips to consider when you want to optimize specific web pages to be lightning fast.
+In this post, I'm going to break down my top 5 web performance tips to consider when you want to optimize specific pages to be lightning fast.

 One of the best things you can do as you're building out your website is to be intentional with the GOALS of each particular page.
 These are a couple of examples to illustrate what I'm talking about.

 This type of goal lends itself to optimizing for UX rather than SEO.
 When building a page like this, you might want to include big, beautiful images of your product.
 Perhaps you'd add a few demo videos which show how easy it is to use or the problem it solves.
 You may even want to include a bunch of testimonials that further strengthen how awesome your product is.
 Live chat widget?
 Oh yeah!
 Throw that puppy on the page to field questions from potential leads.

 All these elements add a decent amount of "weight" to the page and that's ok when you're optimizing for UX in this sort of scenario.

 This type of goal is where optimizing for SEO really matters.
 Think blog content or what HubSpot calls Pillar Pages.
 When creating a page like this, you want to focus on the written content and do your very best to resist the urge to add in heavy media elements.
 A few lightweight images sprinkled throughout won't be an issue and will help strengthen your points.
 Just keep this page content-rich and media-light and you'll be in great shape.

 These are the types of pages that do well with the Google algorithm and are generally the type of content people search for.